sioXD/PDF_changer/README.md

 ### Javascript Code for common.js (first task)

 you can find the common.js on: on : <https://you-zitsu.fandom.com/wiki/User:%USERNAME%/common.js>

- - <b>%USERNAME%</b> needs to be replaced with your username
+- **%USERNAME%** needs to be replaced with your username

 then add this code inside field on the website: